 Aparna Ragupathi | Chief Editor

-Aparna, who is currently a junior at High Technology High School (NJ), has been part of cSw for two years as both a writer and team editor.
+Aparna, who is currently a senior at High Technology High School (NJ), has been part of cSw for three years as both a writer and team editor.
 Having been an advocate for STEM education throughout high school, she is very excited to serve as Chief Editor and work with the cSw staff to promote scientific literacy.
-Outside of cSw, she is the NJ TSA State President, Student Body Vice President, and a Bharatanatyam dancer.

 Wendy Wu | Assistant Chief Editor

 Sreya Das | Creative Team Manager

-As the Creative Team Coordinator, Sreya uses her enthusiasm for STEM and art to lead the group of graphics editors in finding and creating meaningful images for every published article.
-Currently a junior at High Technology High School, she has been with cSw since she was a freshman as a graphic editor, a contributing writer, and a Social Media Coordinator.
-In addition to cSw, Sreya is the junior editor of her school’s Yearbook Club, and loves building underwater robots, reading anything and everything from Scientific American to Murakami, and piano.
+As the Creative Team Coordinator, Sreya uses her enthusiasm for STEM and art to lead the group of graphics editors in finding and creating meaningful images for published articles.
+She is currently a senior at Marlboro High School (NJ) and has been with cSw since she was a freshman as a graphic editor, a contributing writer, and a Social Media Coordinator.
+In addition to cSw, Sreya is a PennApps campus ambassador, and loves studying languages, reading anything and everything from Scientific American to Murakami, and playing the piano.